FOSS-UCSC/FOSSALGO/CONTRIBUTING.md

 ## File and folder naming conventions

 For folder naming, we are using a simple-coded mechanism.
 Contributors are not allowed to create new folders.
-In the coding mechanism for algorithms contains two parts for a name, which are 1) the data structure that the algorithm is related, 2) the name of the algorithm.
+In the coding mechanism for algorithms contains two parts for a name, which are,

+1. The related data structure for the algorithm,
+2. The name of the algorithm.

 You can see the coded definitions from the below list.

 | Coded-Name | Related Data Structure | Category         | Algorithm                      |
 | :---       | :---                   | :---             | :---                           |